Community Interaction Program — Study/action projects

 grant_single_labels|criteria

-- Description of the environmental problem
+- Clear articulation of the environmental problem and project rationale.

-- Sustainability of environmental benefits
+- Sustainability of the environmental benefits post-project implementation.

 grant_single_labels|register